Using Form W-4 as a Nonresident Alien

 An employee and his employer may enter into an agreement under section 3402(p)(3)(A) to provide for the withholding of income tax upon payments of amounts described in paragraph (b)(1) of § 31.3401(a)–3, made after December 31, 1970.
 An agreement may be entered into under this section only with respect to amounts which are includible in the gross income of the employee under section 61, and must be applicable to all such amounts paid by the employer to the employee.
 The amount to be withheld pursuant to an agreement under section 3402(p)(3)(A) shall be determined under the rules contained in section 3402 and the regulations thereunder.
 See § 31.3405(c)–1, Q&A–3 concerning agreements to have more than 20-percent Federal income tax withheld from eligible rollover distributions within the meaning of section 402.

-We know the above can’t be talking about money for human labor, because there is no profit in the labor under 26 U.S.C. §83, and because slavery is outlawed by the Thirteenth Amendment.
+We know the above can’t be talking about money for human labor, because there is no profit TO YOU in YOUR OWN labor under 26 U.S.C. §83, and because slavery is outlawed by the Thirteenth Amendment.
 So the amounts they are referring to that are “includible” can only include mainly FRINGE benefits not directly related to human labor and described in 26 U.S.C. §3406 Backup Withholding.
 That subject is dealt with below:

 Lawfully Avoiding Backup Withholding under 26 U.S.C. §3406, FTSIG